chef/okta_aws/README.md

 Note: If you have been instructed to download this tool, then these settings may have been provided to you already.

+## Usage

+Run `okta_aws PROFILENAME`, or run `okta_aws` without any arguments and okta_aws will you the `AWS_PROFILE` environment variable if you have it set.

+The first time you run `okta_aws`, you will be prompted for your okta username and password.
+On subsequent runs, if you are still logged into okta and your session hasn't expired, then you won't have to log in again.

+Once you have entered your okta username and password, a temporary token will be obtained for you and stored in your AWS credentials file.
+You can then use the aws api as normal, passing in the profile name you gave to okta_aws.

+If you have been assigned multiple possible roles when the aws account was set up for you in okta, then you will be prompted which one of them you want to use (e.g. Okta_PowerUser or Okta_AdminAccess).
+Select which one you want from the menu if prompted.
+You can also configure a default role to assume in `~/.okta_aws.toml`.

+The AWS token you receive will only last for an hour.
+To get a new token, re-run okta_aws.

+### Automatically refreshing the token

+You can run okta_aws a second time to retrieve a new token before the old one expires.
+If you wish, you can run the following to automatically refresh the token once every 55 minutes (allowing some grace period before the token expires):

+    while true; do okta_aws PROFILENAME; sleep 3300; done

+okta_aws will run without prompting for anything one you have logged in and, if necessary, configured a default profile in `~/.okta_aws.toml`.